 The story of how Green Jay Mayan Birding got started is a rather beautiful one.
-The founders of the club, a husband and wife team, spotted a number of vibrantly colored birds flying by their home in the Yucatan Peninsula, Mexico.
+The founders of the club, Cecilia Alvarez and Juan Flores, a wife and husband team, spotted a number of vibrantly colored birds flying by their home in the Yucatan Peninsula, Mexico.
 They were so mesmerized by the beauty of these birds that they could not help but wonder what they were called.
 They first researched the birds on the internet, as well as paid a visit to a local book store where they bought their first bird guide in hopes of finding the answer they sought.
 Their answer?
 Green Jays.
 Their initial curiosity soon turned into a passion as they continued to observe, discover, and photograph birds in the Yucatan Peninsula.
 Their passion for birds was contagious, and thanks to their interest and dedication, the Green Jay Mayan Birding Club was founded for the whole community with the goal of promoting a culture of bird watchers of all ages and from all cultural and economic backgrounds.

 The Green Jay Mayan Birding Club has had a great impact on the community of the peninsula by promoting on the one hand, the appreciation and the conservation of birds, and on the other hand, by promoting the ecotourism in the peninsula surrounding bird watching.
 For this reason, the club is impacting the community both socially and economically.
 Members of the club include housewives, doctors, photographers, students, members of the Mayan community, the elderly, and the list goes on.
 One of the greatest achievements of the club is that it has managed to bring the diverse people of the Yucatan together in one common goal- to watch and help wild birds.
 The activities of the club have also generated economic resources that help many.
 When going on outings, the club supports local businesses by finding places to stay with the locals or hotels of that area, buying local food, and promoting the products, services, and culture of the areas they visit.